aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-design/powerpoint-fonts/custom-font/_index.md

 2. Load the presentation that will be rendered.
 3. [Clear the cache](https://reference.aspose.com/slides/php-java/com.aspose.slides/FontsLoader#clearCache--) in the [FontsLoader](https://reference.aspose.com/slides/php-java/com.aspose.slides/FontsLoader) class.

-This Java code demonstrates the font loading process:
+This PHP code demonstrates the font loading process:

 ```php
   // Folders to seek fonts